-- Menu "Navigate..." - Contextual Menu of the route within the routes list (long click on the route within the routes list). - Contextual menu of the route on the map (long click on the route on the map). - Navigate' button is also available in properties window.
+- Menu "Navigate..." - Contextual Menu of the route within the routes list (long click on the route within the routes list).
+The routes list also features a direct access button to the navigation function - Contextual menu of the route on the map (long click on the route on the map).